Natasha Korolyova: Mainstream success

-Between 1990 and 1997, Korolyova made twelve music videos for television: Yellow Tulips (directed by Mogilevskaya, 1990), First Kiss (directed by Pesotsky), Under the Summer Rain (director Vladimirov), Why the Love Dies (director Pesotsky), Kyiv Boy (director Pesotsky, 1993), Sunflowers (Fix, 1995), Is It Me?
-(Fix), Small Country (Gusev), The Man With Bellows (Fix, 1996), Do Not Die (Gavrilov), Summer Castanets (Nikolayev, 1997) and Diamonds of Tears (Bazhenov).
+Between 1990 and 1997, Korolyova made twelve music videos for television: "Yellow Tulips" (directed by Mogilevskaya, 1990), "First Kiss" (directed by Pesotsky), "Under the Summer Rain" (directed by Vladimirov), "Why the Love Dies" (directed by Pesotsky), "Kyiv Boy" (directed by Pesotsky, 1993), "Sunflowers" (Fix, 1995), "Is It Me?"
+(Fix), "Small Country" (Gusev), "The Man With Bellows" (Fix, 1996), "Do Not Die" (Gavrilov), "Summer Castanets" (Nikolayev, 1997) and "Diamonds of Tears" (Bazhenov).

-After her divorce from Igor Nikolayev, she released the albums Fragments of the Past, Heart, Believe It or Not and Paradise Where Are You.
+Following her divorce from Igor Nikolayev, she released the albums Fragments of the Past, Heart, Believe It or Not and Paradise, Where Are You.

-She was a host and moderator of various television programs and concerts, and participated in the TV shows Dancing with the Stars (in Russia and Ukraine) and Two Stars.
-Her second husband, Sergey Glushko (better known as the male stripper Tarzan) was her partner on these projects.
+She has hosted and moderated a variety of television programmes and concerts, and has taken part in the television shows Dancing with the Stars (in both Russia and Ukraine) and Two Stars.
+Her second husband, Sergey Glushko, better known as the male stripper Tarzan, was her partner on these projects.

-Korolyova appeared in several film roles, including Recipe Witch and The Cheerful Family 2, the latter for Ukrainian television.
-She has also undertaken jewelry design, releasing a collection entitled Daughters-Mothers in 2008.
+Korolyova has appeared in several film roles, including Recipe Witch and The Cheerful Family 2, the latter produced for Ukrainian television.
+She has also designed jewellery, releasing a collection entitled Daughters-Mothers in 2008.
 In 2009, she published the novel Male Striptease.

-In 2018 Korolyova was banned from entering Ukraine for three years because of "committing illegal acts related to encroachment on the territorial integrity of Ukraine.
+In 2018, Korolyova was barred from entering Ukraine for three years on the grounds of "committing illegal acts related to encroachment on the territorial integrity of Ukraine.
 Using the media, she supports the actions of the Russian Federation on the annexation of Crimea".
-Crimea is currently under dispute by Russia and Ukraine.
-Korolyova lost a 2018 appeal at the Supreme Court of Ukraine; its verdict referred to Korolyova as "a foreigner."
+Crimea is currently under dispute between Russia and Ukraine.
+Korolyova lost a 2018 appeal at the Supreme Court of Ukraine; the verdict referred to her as "a foreigner".